Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The median income among taxpayers in Wentworth suburb was $31,883 during financial year 2023.
-The average level stood at $38,856.
-Both figures were below the national average of $52,390 and regional NSW's average of $65,215.
-By September 2025, these figures are estimated to reach approximately $34,708 (median) and $42,299 (average), based on an 8.86% growth since financial year 2023.
+Wentworth's median income among taxpayers was $31,883 in financial year 2023.
+The average income stood at $38,856 during the same period.
+These figures are below those of Regional NSW, which had a median income of $52,390 and an average income of $65,215.
+By March 2026, estimates suggest Wentworth's median income will be approximately $35,173 and the average will be around $42,866, based on a 10.32% growth in wages since financial year 2023.
 According to the 2021 Census, incomes in Wentworth fall between the 2nd and 3rd percentiles nationally for households, families, and individuals.
-Income distribution shows that 29.3% of Wentworth's population (500 individuals) earn within the $400-$799 range, contrasting with metropolitan regions where the $1,500-$2,999 bracket leads at 29.9%.
-Economic circumstances indicate widespread financial pressure, with 40.8% of households operating on weekly budgets below $800.
-Despite modest housing costs allowing for 90.0% income retention, Wentworth's total disposable income ranks at just the 5th percentile nationally.
+The income analysis reveals that the $400 - $799 bracket dominates in Wentworth, with 29.3% of residents (488 people).
+This contrasts with regional levels where the $1,500 - $2,999 bracket leads at 29.9%.
+The concentration of 40.8% of residents in sub-$800 weekly brackets highlights economic challenges faced by a significant portion of Wentworth's community.
+Despite modest housing costs allowing for 90.0% income retention, the total disposable income ranks at just the 5th percentile nationally.

 Frequently Asked Questions - Income